haynet3/ITWS-Web-Systems/lab7/readme.md

       -Went to PHPMyAdmin Homepage-clicked "new"

-      Named database websyslab7-clicked create
+      -Named database websyslab7-clicked create

-      Named table courses-hit go
+      -Named table courses-Hit Go

-      Filled out all columns according to lab instructions and set collation for each to utf8_mb4_general_ci and hit save
+      -Filled out all columns according to lab instructions and set collation for each to utf8_mb4_general_ci and hit save

-      checked box for "crn" and hit primary to set/add it as primary key
+      -Checked box for "crn" and hit primary to set/add it as primary key

-      clicked new under "websyslab7" in side panel to create new table
+      -Clicked new under "websyslab7" in side panel to create new table

-      named table students and filled out each column according to lab instructions and hit save
+      -Named table students and filled out each column according to lab instructions and hit save

-      checked box for RIN and clicked primary to set it as primary key
+      -Checked box for RIN and clicked primary to set it as primary key

-      clicked sql and used statements:
+      -Clicked sql and used statements:

       ALTER TABLE students ADD street VARCHAR(255);
       ALTER TABLE students ADD city varchar(255);
       ALTER TABLE students ADD state varchar(255);
       ALTER TABLE students ADD zip int(5);

-      and hit go which properly inserted the tables
+      -Hit Go to insert table

-      clicked courses table on left-hand side panel
+      -Clicked courses table on left-hand side panel

-      clicked SQL
+      -Clicked SQL

       Wrote statements: